dayzerodx/counterr/README.md

                         selected reads (both pass and fail) (default: -1) -num_pts_max NUM_PTS_MAX
-                        maximum number of points to be plotted for any scatter plots (default: 50000) -report_name REPORT_NAME
+                        maximum number of points to be plotted for any scatter plots (default: 100000) -report_name REPORT_NAME
-                        the name of the output PDF report if the user wishes to use a non-default name. (default: report.pdf)
+                        the name of the output PDF report if the user wishes to use a non-default name (default: report.pdf) -only_png             save all figures in png format (default: False)
 ```

 ## Outputs